Simhyeon/gdmarp/README.md

 gdmarp --help

 # Check dependencies for local install or docker environment
+# This only checkes binary files' names as they are. e.g) chrome or chromium is ok but chrome-browser or chromium-browser might not get detected.
 gdmarp check
 gdmarp --docker check

 # Initialize current working directory with desired file structure.
-# docker option does not install docker image
+# docker option does not install docker image but creates build folder with specific authority
 gdmarp init
 gdmarp --docker init